Stacker believes that the chief difficulty most marketing or SEO programs face is not a lack of tactics, but a gap in their larger-scale strategy.

 We’ve seen too many SEO programs enthusiastically tackle technical and content improvements but then realize that all of their work has gone unnoticed, because they’re still unable to rank with these efforts alone.

-Our mission is to fill that gap, so here’s a breakdown of what we do to help brands grow and the guiding beliefs behind our approach.
+Our mission is to fill that gap, so here’s a breakdown of what we do to help brands improve their off-site SEO and the guiding beliefs behind our approach.

-Belief #1: Technical SEO, on-site content strategy, and offsite authority are ALL crucial, necessary components to achieve organic growth.
+Belief #1: Technical SEO, on-site content strategy, and off-site SEO are ALL crucial, necessary components to achieve organic growth.

 There is no one-trick pony in organic traffic growth.
 If someone tells you there is, don’t buy what they’re selling (figuratively and literally).

 Way too many elements are at play for one tactic to fundamentally change your business.
 Google uses more than 200 ranking factors to assess which pages should rank highest for each query, which are divided into the “three pillars” of SEO:

 - Content and on-page SEO

 - Off-site SEO (AKA off-page SEO) / authority building